-The Group and the Company 31 December 2020 US\$'000 31 December 2019 US\$'000
+The Group and The Company 31 December 2022 US\$'000 31 December 2021 US\$'000

 Derivative asset

-At beginning of the year 228 134
+At beginning of the year 368 368

-Fair value gain recognised in profit or loss (Note 29) 133 93

-Currency translation differences 7 1
+Currency translation differences (20) -

-At end of year 368 228
+At end of year 348 368

 Derivative liability

-At beginning of the year 2 230

-Fair value gain recognised in profit or loss (Note 29) (2) (225)

-Currency translation differences - (3)

-At end of year - 2
+At beginning and end of the year - -

-Pursuant to the PCOA as mentioned in Note 5 to the financial statements, Mr. Shi Jiangang, the Chairman and Director of the Company, has granted the Company an interest-free loan that is repayable on 13 March 2022 (refer to Note 21(a)) and provides the director with a Call Option to convert the loan into 40% Subsidiary Shares held by the Company at any time between 13 March 2019 to 13 March 2022 (the "Option Period").
-In addition, under the PCOA, Mr. Shi Jiangang has granted a Put Option to the Company which provides the Company with the right to put the 40% Subsidiary Shares to Mr. Shi Jiangang over the Option Period subject to the terms and conditions of the PCOA.
+Pursuant to the PCOA as mentioned in Note 4 to the financial statements, SJG has granted the Company an interest-free loan that is repayable on 13 March 2022 (refer to Note 27(a)) and provides the director with a call option to convert the loan into the Subsidiary Shares held by the Company at any time between 13 March 2019 to 13 March 2022 (the "Option Period").
+In addition, under the PCOA, SJG has granted a put option to the Company which provides the Company with the right to put the Subsidiary Shares to SJG over the Option Period subject to the terms and conditions of the PCOA.
+The put option may be exercised at an option price equivalent to a sum of RMB2.4 million less any profits distribution in respect of the Subsidiary Shares received by the Company up to the date of completion of the PCOA (or such other amount as may be agreed in writing) (the "Option Price").